Fluppisoft/BrickRigsBugTracker/.github/ISSUE_TEMPLATE/bug_report.md

 2. Click on '....'
 3. '...'
 ...
-X. See error
+N. Problem occurs

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Does the issue still occur after uninstalling all MODS?**
+**Does the issue still occur after uninstalling all mods?**
 Yes or No

 **Screenshots or Videos**